 The products of the intellect educate, enrich, uplift and entertain.
-They have im-mense worth to America's economy and America's soul.
+They have immense worth to America's economy and America's soul.

 New economic studies show that America's copyright industries contributed 3.65% of the Gross Domestic Produce in 1996.
 That is \$278.4 billion in added value.

-If you factor in a growth rate of 4.66 from 1977 to the present for the core copy-right industries, which, I might add, is three times the growth rate of the economy during the same time span, the dollar value today is much higher than \$278 billion.
+If you factor in a growth rate of 4.66 from 1977 to the present for the core copyright industries, which, I might add, is three times the growth rate of the economy during the same time span, the dollar value today is much higher than \$278 billion.
 Copyright revenues from abroad exceed \$60 billion, which makes the industry responsible for the nation's largest trade surplus.
 It hires people at twice the national average and contributes more to the economy than autos, aircraft or apparel.

-Without intellectual property, the pursuit of happiness would be infinitely more without intellectual property, the pursuit of happiness would be infinitely more difficult.
+Without intellectual property, the pursuit of happiness would be infinitely more without interectual property, the pursuit of happiness would be infinitely intre-difficult.
 It is our duty and responsibility to protect these goods from those individ-uals and entities, both foreign and domestic, who would steal them.

 In the past, we have done this with vigor and foresight.
 But with the emergence of the Internet, which Jack Valenti calls a "fascinating, revolutionary presence," we must take the protection to a new and previously unknown level.
-The World Intellectual Property Organization treaties assists in this upward leap.